-Alicia is a doctoral candidate studying eighteenth- and nineteenth-century European art and material culture at the University of Virginia.
-Her dissertation, “Étienne-Maurice Falconet and the Matter of Sculpture: Marble, Porcelain, and Sugar in Eighteenth-Century Paris,” poses the Academic sculptor as a nexus between Enlightenment aesthetic theory and the mass-production of sculpture during the burgeoning consumer culture of the 1760s.
-Her research aims to explore the intersections between fine arts and decorative arts, sculpture’s role in a broadening global economy, and the relationship between marble and ephemeral forms of artistic production.
+Alicia Caticha is a doctoral candidate in the history of art and architecture at the University of Virginia.
+Her dissertation, “Étienne-Maurice Falconet and the Matter of Sculpture: Marble, Porcelain, and Sugar in Eighteenth-Century Paris,” understands the sculptor Falconet as a key interlocutor between Enlightenment aesthetic theory and artisanal production outside the Academic sphere.

-Alyssa Collins is a PhD candidate in the English department at the University of Virginia.
-Her dissertation “Racing the Posthuman: Examining Representations of Technological and Virtual Embodiment” looks at the intersections of race and technology as depicted in 20th century and contemporary African American literature, digital culture, and new media.
-When she's not writing her dissertation she writes about race, superheroes, and embodiment around the Internet.
+Alyssa Collins is a doctoral candidate in the English department of the University of Virginia.
+Her dissertation, “Racing the Posthuman: Blackness, Technology, and the Literary Imagination,” looks at the intersections of race and technology as depicted in twentieth-century and contemporary African American literature, digital culture, and new media.
+When she is not writing her dissertation, she writes about race, superheroes, and embodiment around the internet.

 Justin Greenlee is a doctoral candidate in art history at the University of Virginia, where he works on topics pertaining to late medieval and early modern art in Italy.
 His research often deals with objects that are created, acted on, and restored many times—works that frustrate a study of the moment of creation and require an analysis that moves across time and geographic borders.
 His areas of interest include the history of art and humanism, the collecting practices of the Byzantine émigré Basilios Bessarion, and the Kardashians.